raylas/query-bot/README.md

 It's basically a Slack bot for curl.

 Todo:
+- [ ] Slack integration updated to use [Slack apps](https://api.slack.com/start)
 - [ ] Some basic tests
 - [ ] Config boolean for help/queries menu
 - [ ] Logic for handling methods other than `GET`

+## Prerequisites
+- A legacy Slack bot integraton
+- Invite the bot into a channel

 ## Configure
 `config.yaml`